 - Biomass from plants.
 Plants are able to harness and use light energy in a process called photosynthesis.
 They absorb radiant energy from sunlight and transform it into useful chemical energy contained in molecules within their cells.
 Animals can obtain some of this chemical energy as food by eating plants, or by eating animals which eat other animals or plants.
 The biomass created by plants can also be used in biofuels.

-- Radioisotopic thermal generators use radiant energy from a radioactive source to collect heat or even make electricity.
+- Radioisotope thermal generators use radiant energy from a radioactive source to collect heat or even make electricity.

 Ways to use radiant energy include: